 Scrophularia californica tolerates sand and clay.

-Scrophularia californica's foliage type is evergreen.
+Foliage of Scrophularia californica is evergreen.

 Communities for Scrophularia californica:Chaparral, Closed-cone Pine Forest, Coastal Sage Scrub, Northern Coastal Sage Scrub, Redwood Forest and Central Oak Woodland.